Brazilian Model Claudia Alende Flaunts Cleavage In A Low-Neck Top And Poses With Her Kitten

 Commenting on the risque snap, some fans jokingly wrote that Claudia resembles her kitten, while others were of the view that Claudia is looking “extremely hot,” “stunning” and “incredibly beautiful and sexy.”

 Prior to posting the picture, Claudia astonished her fans with a video wherein she could be seen gulping down 10 burgers.
-The video was filmed while Claudia — who models for the Los Angeles-based burger outlet, Burger Babes — partook in a burger-eating competition for which she also won an award for setting up a record.
+The video was filmed while Claudia — who models for the Los Angeles-based burger outlet, Burger Babes — partook in a burger-eating competition for which she also won an award for setting a record.

 In the video, the model could be seen donning a black front-tie top through which she revealed some serious cleavage.
 She wore a full face of makeup and painted her nails yellow to add to her overall sexy getup.